Medical care for all

 Statutory health insurance is financed via the Health Fund.
 The contributions from employers, other social insurance providers and the insured themselves are paid into this Fund, as is a federal subsidy.
 The sickness funds pay the services needed by the insured from this Health Fund.

-The total costs of health care are high: more than 474 billion euros was spent on health in Germany in 2021.
-That equates to around 1.3 billion euros per day.
+The total costs of health care are high: nearly 500 billion euros was spent on health in Germany in 2021.
+That equates on average to 5,939 euros per inhabitant.